chaitrabaik19/SpringBootRest/README.md

 added a rest api with spring boot CRUD opertaions

 Document aims at suppporting the RESTFUL API's
->Application has built with Spring boot, maven frameworks.
+>Application has built with Spring boot, maven frameworks.with STS ide.
 >RESTFUL api supports GET,PUT,POST,DELETE mappings

 Rest controllers and URLS :